Alright, you need to get a job fast, so we won’t waste any time here.

 2. Start an online portfolio

 Especially if you work in a creative field, like writing, design, animation, product design, etc., you should create an online portfolio to showcase your work.
 Sites like Squarespace, Wix, and Weebly have inexpensive and even free options.
+(Here's a longer list of sites where you can build your personal website.)

 Be sure to include work samples, your resume or CV, and an “about” page that mentions you’re in the market for a job.
 Don’t forget contact information.